-This post isn’t about Aindreas Ó Céirín (1840-1915), better known as Brother Walfrid from Ireland and who founded the Scottish football club Celtic.
-No, this post is about the original.
+This blog post isn't about Aindreas Ó Céirín (1840-1915), better known as Brother Walfrid from Ireland and who founded the Scottish football club Celtic.
+No, this blog post is about the original, the one and only.
 The Frisian named Walfrid.
 Who was murdered by a bunch of roaming Vikings in the late tenth century.
-These atrocities took place in the village of Bedum.
-In the part of former Frisia that’s the (still exploited and tormented) province Groningen today.
+Atrocities that took place at the village of Bedum.
+In the part of former Frisia that's the (still exploited and tormented) province of Groningen today.
 Walfrid was captured by the Norsemen and taken to their encampment, where he was beheaded.
-But, like the song of Gerry & the Pacemakers, Walfrid held his head up high and wasn’t afraid of the dark.
-At least, if we’re to believe the legends.
+But, like the song of Gerry & the Pacemakers, Walfrid held his head up high and wasn't afraid of the dark.
+At least, if we're to believe the legends.

 Walfrid didn’t die alone.
 His son Radfrid was also murdered by the wild Vikings.
 Walfrid and Radfrid must have lived in the second half of the tenth century.
 Walfrid’s name is also spelled as Walfried, Waldefrid, Wilfrid, Walfridus, or Wolfryt.
 His place of origin is usually mentioned as well.
 So, typically Walfrid of Bedum.
 But also, Walfrid of Bedderwald, or Walfrid of Bodderwald, as the smaller region where he lived was known back then.
 Son Radfrid’s name is also written as Radfried, Ratfridum, or Radfridus.